 What Should I Do if I Believe I am Under Investigation for a Sex Crime?

 Quite often there is an initial investigation before formal charges are filed in order to gain as much information on you as possible.
-Supposedly, such investigations are conducted in order to find evidence of whether the allegations of sexual misconduct are legitimate.
+Supposedly, such investigations are conducted in order to find evidence of whether the allegations of sexual abuse/assault are legitimate.
 But in reality they are often conducted in a one-sided fashion, where most if not all of the effort is directed toward gathering “evidence” to aid the prosecutor in convicting you.

 During the investigation, law enforcement officers will interview the alleged sexual assault victim and follow any leads that he or she gives them.
 If the alleged victim is a child, police will contact their local child social services unit and arrange for what they call a “forensic interview.”
 In either scenario, statements are taken “in a vacuum” and are assumed to be factually true – the interviews are not meant to be probative and what is said will often be the primary evidence that makes its way to trial.